jdeisenberg/icljs/_sources/lists.rst

     (println list1)
     (println list2)

 The first list, ``list1``, evaluates all of its elements.
-The second one takes them literally as given, without evaluation.
+The second list, ``list2``, takes them literally as given, without evaluation.
 At this stage, you will probably want the first method.
 The second method is useful when you are writing *macros*, which, as of this writing, is beyond the scope of this book.

 Fundamental Operations
 ==========================